itsyaoyu/mass-shooting-intervals/README.md

 Repo Guide
 ------
++ /graphics : folder containing table 1 from the original paper, shown in my appendix
 + /raw-data : the raw data publicly available used by Lin et al.
 + What have we learned from the time trend of mass shootings in the U.S..pdf : PDF copy of the paper
 + bib.bib : bibliography of all the sources I used